OmarZalat/QuickTalk/README.md

-# Quick Talk — AI-Powered Chatbot
+# QuickTalk — AI-Powered Chatbot

-**Quick Talk** is a lightweight, AI-powered chatbot built with **Next.js (App Router)** and deployed on **Vercel**.
+**QuickTalk** is a lightweight, AI-powered chatbot built with **Next.js (App Router)** and deployed on **Vercel**.
 It provides a simple conversational interface powered by Google's Gemini 2.0 Flash model, wrapped in a sleek UI with markdown support.
 <br>
 This is an early version of the project, additional features and improvements are actively being planned.
 <br>